Dynamic Syntax (Masters)

 Objectives and learning outcomes of the module

-At the end of the course, students will be familiar with the model of Dynamic Syntax and will be able to critically assess analyses of different linguistic phenomena formulated in it.
+At the end of the module, students will be familiar with the model of Dynamic Syntax and will be able to critically assess analyses of different linguistic phenomena formulated in it.
 They will be able to relate empirical evidence to linguistic argumentation, and to understand and construct wider arguments about the nature of syntax and human language more widely, based on different theoretical approaches to linguistics.

 Method of assessment